kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

 toward the stability level of the administrator metrics, and the ability to disable the server sending warnings during the beta period.

-#### Beta
+#### Beta graduation

+* Test plan is implemented
 * API server output of `Warning` headers for deprecated API use is feature-gated and enabled by default
-* Server metric for deprecated API use is marked as beta-level
+* The metric for deprecated API use is registered at [stability level `ALPHA`](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md#stability-classes)
 * client-go logs warnings by default
 * kubectl outputs warnings to stderr

-#### GA
+#### GA graduation

+* At least two releases after Beta
+* Gathered feedback on metric structure and use from multi-cluster admins
-* API server output of warning headers for deprecated API use is unconditionally enabled
+* API server output of `Warning` headers for deprecated API use is unconditionally enabled
-* Server metric for deprecated API use is marked as stable
+* Server metric for deprecated API use is registered at [stability level `STABLE`](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md#stability-classes)

 ### Upgrade / Downgrade Strategy